jefmud/flask-tornado/README.md

 Enter Tornado.

 Tornado is another web framework, worthy of study.
-It includes a WSGI server that can be used quite well with Flask.
+We're not going to ditch Flask, we are interested in using Tornado's server with a Flask app.
+Tornado's included WSGI server can be used quite well with Flask.
 Tornado's server as a very fast and can function well as a stand-alone server or, better yet, as a proxy worker behind Apache or Nginx.